 Abuse can take many forms and most commonly people associate physical abuse as the typical and most damaging form of abuse within a relationship.
-Other forms of abuse such as emotional, mental and financial abuse are also present in many relationships and can be more damaging in the long term for many relationships and for the individuals affected.
+Other forms of abuse such as emotional, mental and financial abuse are also present in many relationships.
+These forms of abuse can be more damaging in the long term for many relationships and for the individuals affected.
 Sometimes people do not even realise that the relationship they are in has an abusive aspect and learn to tolerate or live with the abusive behaviour in the belief that they are to blame.

 If this is you, then you have choices.
 Sometimes it doesn’t feel like that.
 Some people choose to leave the relationship and need help and guidance in how to build the courage to achieve this and often need help to rebuild their self-esteem.
 Other people believe that the relationship is worth saving and want to change the negative behaviour of their partner in order to have a fulfilling partnership.
 For many people, there is a sense of confusion and what the right choice might be.

 - Constant fighting or anger